twisted/klein/docs/introduction/1-gettingstarted.rst

 .. note::

     Since Twisted is a Klein dependency, you need to be able to install it.
-    If you haven't installed Twisted before, you may need the Python development headers, contained in the Python development packages for your operating system - for example, ``python-dev`` on Debian.
+    If you haven't installed Twisted before, you may need the Python development headers, contained in the Python development packages for your operating system - for example, ``python-dev`` on Debian, Mint or Ubuntu.

 Hello World